-Mayor Nirenberg asked if outreach would be performed to increase awareness following the changes.
-Mr. Sims replied that educational outreach was already being provided regarding improving conditions for pets and staff would continue outreach.
-Mayor Nirenberg thanked staff for the presentation.
+Mayor Nirenberg asked if outreach would be provided to increase awareness of the changes.
+Mr. Sims replied that educational outreach was already being provided regarding improving conditions for pets and staff would continue.

 1. Briefing on the Ambassador Summer Internship Program.
 [María Villagómez, Assistant City Manager; Melody Woosley, Director, Department of Human Services]